 I like to add a little cream for richness, but you can skip it if you’re counting calories.
 This soup is loaded with potatoes, carrots, green beans and mushrooms.
 It’s so good I was practically giddy when I tasted it!
 When was the last time you were giddy for soup?
 Oh – you mean I’m the only one?
 (Um, awkward).

 - 2 tablespoons olive oil

-- 3 cups diced turkey breast (or chicken)
+- 3 cups turkey breast meat or chicken, diced

-- 6 cups turkey or chicken stock (preferably homemade from this site)
+- 6 cups turkey stock or chicken stock, preferably homemade from this site

 - 5 sprigs thyme

 - 8 ounces green beans cut into 1" pieces

 - 1/2 cup heavy cream